ultralytics/ultralytics/docs/en/datasets/obb/index.md

 Currently, the following datasets with Oriented Bounding Boxes are supported:

-- [**DOTA v2**](dota-v2.md): DOTA (A Large-scale Dataset for Object Detection in Aerial Images) version 2, emphasizes detection from aerial perspectives and contains oriented bounding boxes with 1.7 million instances and 11,268 images.
+- [**DATA v2**](dota-v2.md): DATA (A Large-scale Dataset for Object Detection in Aerial Images) version 2, emphasizes detection from aerial perspectives and contains oriented bounding boxes with 1.7 million instances and 11,268 images.

 ### Incorporating your own OBB dataset